tigerfanxiao/dev_notes/Python/Django/Udemy-Build a Backend REST API with Python & Django - Beginner.md

 		fields = ('id', 'user_profile', 'status_text', 'created_on')
 		extra_kwargs = {'user_profile': {'read_only': True}} # 不希望用户自己修改, 而是从认证信息中获得
 ```
 这里有个有趣的东西 perform_create
 In Django REST Framework (DRF), perform_create is a hook method that gets called after your serializer is validated, but before the HTTP response is returned — specifically during the create() flow of a ViewSet or GenericAPIView.

-It’s basically a place for you to add extra logic right after saving, without having to fully rewrite the create() method.
+It’s basically a place for you to add extra logic right after saving, without having to fully rewrite the create() method

 Where it fits in the flow
 When a POST request hits a view that inherits from DRF’s mixins:
 1. Serializer is created with incoming request.data.
 2. .is_valid() is called — validation happens.
 3. If valid, DRF calls perform_create(serializer).
 4. By default, perform_create() just calls serializer.save().
 5. DRF builds and returns the HTTP 201 Created response.

 ```python